grebenyyk/PDF-NN/README.md

 python quick-predict.py /path/to/your/gr-files --output /path/to/results.csv
 ```

 The script handles preprocessing (header detection, interpolation to the model grid, normalization) and prediction.
 It recursively searches the input directory for `.gr` files, so all subdirectories are included.
 Input files must cover the 2–12 Å r-range; files that don't will be skipped with a warning.
-The default model is csd-3.h5 which is trained in the `3C-train-model-CSD.ipynb` notebook on the calculated PDF data from the CSD crystal structures.
+The default model is `csd-3.h5` which is trained in the `3C-train-model-CSD.ipynb` notebook on the calculated PDF data from the CSD crystal structures.
+The model `csd-3-minimal.h5` was trained on the same dataset but has a significantly more simple architecture (30 times less trainable parameters).
+While demonstrating similar test accuracy as the large model on a CSD dataset of calculated PDF data, its performance on real data is not on par with a `csd-3.h5`, so the latter is recommended for real-life usage.
+Refer to the text of the paper for details.

 ## Overview